Berkeley-MDes/tdf-fa24-jil-111/Reflection.md

    - Input: Domain-Surface; U count and V count- Number Slider;
    - Output: IsoTrim to divide the the surfaces
   ![Alt text](assets/isotrimSurface.png)
+2. Divide Curve
+   - Overall Logics
+     a.
+Divide a curve into points.
+     b.
+Use the Shatter to break the curve into segments based on the points.
+     c.
+Extrude each curve segment along the Z-axis to give the segments a 3D height.
+     d.
+Apply a Linear Array to duplicate the geometry along a given direction.